Federation of German-American ClubsVarious Locations, Germany

 THE STUDY ABROAD EXPERIENCE

-Prospective applicants should consult with the German Studies Department before the end of the previous fall term.
+Prospective applicants should consult with the Faculty Director and German Studies Department before the end of the previous fall term.

 Tuition and Fees